Skip to main content

 Run Notebook as a user

-Open your own personal notebook in the User folder and use below script to call the DAG_Multiloader.
+Open your own personal notebook in the User folder and use the script below to call the DAG_Multiloader.

 import json